argilla-io/distilabel/docs/sections/papers/deita.md

 (4.0, 'Here are three essential tips for maintaining good health: \n1.
 Prioritize regular exercise \n2.
 Eat a balanced diet with plenty of fruits and vegetables \n3.
 Get an adequate amount of sleep each night.')
 (2.0, 'Here are three effective strategies to maintain a healthy lifestyle.')
 (5.0, 'Here are three practical tips to maintain good health: Ensure a balanced diet, engage in regular exercise, and prioritize sufficient sleep.
 These practices support overall well-being.')
 ```

-## 4. Improving Data Diversity
+## Improving Data Diversity

 One main component of good data to instruct-tune LLMs is diversity.
 Real world data can often contain [redundancy](https://openreview.net/forum?id=u96ZBg_Shna) due repetitive and homogenous data.

 The authors of the DEITA paper tackle the challenge of ensuring data diversity in the instruction tuning LLMs to avoid the pitfalls of data redundancy that can lead to overfitting or poor generalization.
 They propose an embedding-based method to filter data for diversity.
-This method, called Repr Filter, uses embeddings generated by the LLaMA-1 13B model to represent instruction-response pairs in a vector space.
+This method, called Repr Filter, uses embeddings generated by the *LLaMA-1 13B* model to represent instruction-response pairs in a vector space.
 The diversity of a new data sample is assessed based on the cosine distance between its embedding and that of its nearest neighbor in the already selected dataset.
 If this distance is greater than a specified threshold, the sample is considered diverse and is added to the selection.
-This process prioritizes diversity by assessing each sample\'s contribution to the variety of the dataset until the data selection budget is met.
+This process prioritizes diversity by assessing each sample's contribution to the variety of the dataset until the data selection budget is met.
 This approach effectively maintains the diversity of the data used for instruction tuning, as demonstrated by the DEITA models outperforming or matching state-of-the-art models with significantly less training data.

 ![image.png](https://github.com/argilla-io/distilabel/blob/docs/deita-tutorial/docs/assets/tutorials-assets/deita/diversity.png)